As much as we may not like to think about it, some people have a real tendency to judge other people by the way they look.

 We have a small implements box that contains these grooming tools:

-Whenever we go into a truckstop shower, we carry the shave bag, zippered pouch and implements box in a larger shower bag or gym bag which has a main compartment and several outer pockets.
-In our experience, a shower bag should be fairly rugged, water resistant and able to comfortably hold all the items you need when showering and changing into clean clothes.
+In our experience, a shower bag should be fairly rugged, water resistant, and able to comfortably hold all the items you need when showering and changing into clean clothes.

-Besides what we have already mentioned, we have some other grooming tools and accessories in the shower bag:
+Besides what we have already mentioned, we have carried some other grooming tools and accessories in our shower bags:

 Vicki has found it easier to use various grooming tools to cut Mike's hair if he is sitting in a moveable seat that she can walk around.